AustinCodingAcademy/JS211-8week-ebook/ebook-folder/workspace/resources/classOutlineTemplate.md

 ## Creation Time, 60-90 mins

 <!--
-  * Instructor to Demonstrate with Examples, Explain and Set Expectations using the Rubric for the Project
+  * Instructor to Demonstrate with Examples, Explain and Set Expectations
   * Group Students in 3s
     * plan and implements
   * Partner with other groups for elaboration